wesley-petit/game-development-links/git-for-game-development.md

 ### Configure End Line standard
 Here some links [explaining the subject](https://www.aleksandrhovhannisyan.com/blog/crlf-vs-lf-normalizing-line-endings-in-git/#line-endings-in-git) and a description of [all command use in this tutorial.](https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/).

-1. Open a terminal.

-2. Type the command.
+1. Type the command.
 ```bash
 git config --global core.safecrlf true
 ```

-3. You are good to go.
+2. You are good to go.

 You can customize your gitattributes to follow a strict end line regulations, GitHub has a small ["how to"](https://docs.github.com/fr/get-started/getting-started-with-git/configuring-git-to-handle-line-endings?platform=windows#per-repository-settings) on their websites.